favonia/cloudflare-ddns/contrib/README.markdown

 ### 🧑‍💻 Systemd-based

-*Warnings:* Docker, by default, enforces better isolation than Systemd.
+⚠️ Docker, by default, enforces better isolation than Systemd.
 Moreover, the sample Systemd service unit file intentionally turns off several protections for efficiency and convenience.
 Using the Docker-based method above is recommended for better security.

-- See `cloudflare.service` for a sample Systemd service unit file.
+- See [cloudflare.service](cloudflare.service) for a sample Systemd service unit file.
-- See `cloudflare.service.env` for a sample Systemd environment file.
+- See [cloudflare.service.env](cloudflare.service.env) for a sample Systemd environment file.